Eric Liddell awarded honorary degree 100 years after Olympic Gold win

 A former graduate of the University of Edinburgh, Mr Liddell was awarded a posthumous degree of doctor honoris causa by the University’s Moray House School of Education and Sport.
 Mr Liddell was nominated for a posthumous honorary degree by the University of Edinburgh’s, Chair of Sport, Professor Grant Jarvie.

-The award was given in recognition of his contribution to sport and humanity, and in celebration of his continuing impact a centenary after his historic success in Paris.
 Mr Liddell was represented at the ceremony in the University’s McEwan Hall by his daughter, Patricia Liddell Russell, who accepted the award on his behalf.
 Mrs Russell, aged 88, travelled from her home in Ontario, Canada to attend the ceremony.

 Eric Liddell is one of Scotland’s most celebrated athletes of all time.
 When inducted into the Scottish Sports Hall of Fame he topped the public vote as Scotland’s most popular sports person.
 A century after his Olympic success and graduating from University of Edinburgh what Eric Liddell represents is the best of all of us and the promise and invitation of what we could do to help others.
 As we look forward to another Olympic Games in Paris this summer, it is entirely deserved that we honour this remarkable person’s contribution to sport and humanity with this honorary degree today.